MetaBarj0/trinitycore-in-docker/README.md

 # When

-To initially build docker images for auth and world server.
+To initially build docker images for auth, world servers and tools.
-As soon as you want to update docker images holding the auth and world server.
+As soon as you want to update docker images holding the auth and world server or the tools.
 To develop within trinitycore source code.

 # How